kuerbis/Term-Choose-Util-p6/README.md

 The "back"-menu-entry ( "`E<lt> `" ) resets the list of chosen directories if any.
 If the list of chosen directories is empty, "`E<lt> `" causes `choose-dirs` to return nothing.

 `choose-dirs` uses the same option as `choose-a-dir`.
-The option *current* expects as its value an array (directories shown as the current directories).
+The option *current* expects as its value an lisi (directories shown as the current directories).

 choose-a-number
 ---------------